graezykev/normalise-your-git-commit-and-push/steps.md

 In this post, I've delved into detailed steps to normalize our teams' Git workflow.
 My approach is just a basic framework; there are many Git hooks I haven't mentioned here.
 You should customize your Git hooks to tailor them to your team's workflow.

+For example, you may not agree with me that I move the `npm test` command from the **Git Pre-Commit Hook** to the **Git Push Hook**.
+Based on this post, I think you already know how to make your own choice and tailor your own workflows.

 Here are some additional steps you might consider:

+- Make use of the other Git Hooks I didn't introduce in this post to enhance your teamwork, such as `post-checkout`, `post-commit`, `pre-rebase`, etc.
 - Implement specific rules for commit message formatting after discussing with your teammates.
 - Perform both linting and testing in commits and pushes.
 - Add other commands or scripts to your Git commit/push hooks, such as sending an IM message or an email to notify your teammates of your changes.